appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-management/maintenance-window.md

     scheduler: "0/10 * * * *"
    ```

-  The above 5-value cron expression `0/10 * * * *` means that the task runs every day of the week and every month, regardless of the year, at the 0th minute of every hour.
+  The above 5 space-separated fields cron expression `0/10 * * * *` means that the task runs every day of the week and every month, regardless of the year, at the 0th minute of every hour.
 You can change the schedule, adjust the cron expression accordingly.
 If you wish to update Appsmith immediately, you can opt for a manual update and follow the steps in the [Update Appsmith](/getting-started/setup/instance-management/update-appsmith/#update-on-kubernetes) guide.

-  Below are some examples of 5-value cron expressions:
+  Below are some examples of 5 space-separated fields cron expressions:
     * Check for updates every Sunday at 12:00 noon:

       ```bash